estebanm/OperaExtensionShowFilteredContent/README.markdown

 =======

-Except the file `oauth.js` (see that file's header for copyright information) and `icons/button.png`, the rest of the distribution is released under the Apache License:
+Except the file `oauth.js` (see that file's header for copyright information), `sha1.js` (ditto) and `icons/button.png`, the rest of the distribution is released under the Apache License:

 Copyright 2011 Opera Software ASA